 When to Pack a Hospital Bag

 Remember that although all the things that you pack are for you and the baby, you will not be the one handling the bag.
 Since a C-section may bind you to the bed for a few days, it is very likely that your partner or a family member will be handling the bag.
 Keeping this in mind, it may be easier for you and them if you take the time to meticulously label the packs or create sections for easy access.

-- Some things may also be given by the hospital, so you may want to check with your hospital contact before you stack up things, which may prove to be excess baggage once you reach there.
+- Certain things will be provided by the hospital, so you may want to check with the hospital staff before you stack up things, which may prove to be excess baggage once you reach there.

 - While you can pack almost everything you need, it may not be a great idea to carry everything into the hospital room.
 Some things that you will not need until later can be left in the car, like the car seat, travel pillow, etc. Alternately, you may also want to leave it at home and have your partner pick it up later to avoid stuffing all things into the car at once.

 - As your baby may choose to arrive pretty much at any point, listing down essentials and starting to pack at the start of the third trimester can be very helpful.
 Here is a C-section hospital bag packing list that you may find helpful as you get ready to pack up.

 - Comfortable Clothes: While going to the hospital, remember comfort is the key!
-Pack in stretchy, loose and comfortable clothing enough for three to four days.
+Pack in stretchy, loose and comfortable clothing enough to last for five to six days.
 There is no understating the importance of comfortable clothes after a C-section.
 Maternity tops & shirts spell comfort as they are made of breathable fabric and are helpful even post-pregnancy.
 Although you’ll be changed into a hospital gown before and after the surgery, you may want to change in your regular clothes a couple of days later.
 Don’t get anything that sticks around the waist to avoid contact with the wounds.
 Also, avoid nylon or lacy fabric.